 Analytics have become a vital underpinning to Medicaid managed care policy and program administration.

 5 Pieces of Advice About Analytics and the New Medicaid Rules (Industry Perspective) provides helpful advice gleaned from the April 2016 Healthcare and Managed Care session.

 Who should attend?

-Senior state and local health and social welfare policymakers
+Senior federal, state, and local health and social welfare policymakers

 By attending an Analytics for Policy Seminar, you will

 - Better understand how analytics can help your agency meet its policy challenges

 - Learn key concepts around big data and analytics